elixir-crawly/crawly/documentation/configuration.md

 ## Overriding global settings on spider level

 It's possible to override most of the setting on a spider level.
-In order to do that, it's required to define a custom callback for Crawly.Spider behaviour.
+In order to do that, it is required to define the `override_settings/0` callback in your spider.

 For example:
 ```elixir